-- 6. A systematic record for the award of Internal Assessment marks shall be maintained in the Department signed by the Faculty member concerned and counter signed by the Head of the Department/Institution. - 7.
-Semester examinations for the Bachelor of Management Studies (BMS) Hotel Management programme for each subject shall be conducted at the end of each semester.
-There will be supplementary semester examinations for failed candidates - 8.
-Candidates for the BMS- Hotel Management Programme shall be eligible to undergo the course of study in the next semester and take the examinations of that semester, irrespective of the results of the examination of the previous semester provided they have completed all the formalities of attendance, payment of all fees due to the University and registration for the examination in the earlier semester.
-However, a candidate who has failed to secure the required minimum marks in any subject shall be given a maximum of three additional chances for securing a pass in such subject.
+- a.
+A systematic record for the award of Internal Assessment marks shall be maintained in the Department signed by the faculty member concerned and counter signed by the Head of the Department/Institution. - b.
+Semester examinations for the BMS (Bachelor of Management Studies for Hotel Management) programme for each subject shall be conducted at the end of each semester.
+There will be supplementary semester examinations for failed candidates

-9. In case, a candidate fails to pass in 40% of the total papers in consecutive semesters in a particular year, he shall have to repeat the whole year.
+- c.
+Candidates for the BMS Programme shall be eligible to undergo the course of study in the next semester and take the examinations of that semester, irrespective of the results of the examination of the previous semester provided they have completed all the formalities of attendance, payment of all fees due to the University and registration for the examination in the earlier semester.
+However, a candidate who has failed to secure the required minimum marks in any subject shall be given a maximum of three additional chances for securing a pass in such subject. - d.
+In case, a candidate fails to pass in 40% of the total papers in consecutive semesters in a particular year, he shall have to repeat the whole year.